samvera-labs/openseadragon-react-viewer/src/components/Thumbnails/Readme.md

   onThumbClick={() =>
     alert("Thumbnail icon clicked, and OpenSeadragon will load the new image") }
-  isPreview={true} // Must be false for other than Styleguidist preview />
+  isPreview={true} // Used internally by the package for Styleguide preview only />
 ```